Shynixn/StructureBlockLib/README.md

 }
 ```

-### Maven

 ## How to use the it

 StructureBlockLib wraps around the default structure storage of Minecraft.
 This means all your created
-structures via the StructureBlock less Api or with structures will be stored somewhere in your local world folder.
+structures via the Api will be stored somewhere in your local world folder.

 #### Store a structure on your server via location and offset and without a structure block
 ```java